The Global Food Crisis: Facts and How to Help

 Global Food Crisis

 Communities across the world are experiencing life-threatening levels of hunger.
 The global food system is in crisis, putting millions of people at risk of hunger and malnutrition.
 A war in one part of the world has led to starvation in another.
 This interconnection—of people across countries, cultures, languages, livelihoods and landscapes—brings to light the tight-knit ecosystem within which we all function.
 When one part of the system breaks down, the whole is impacted.
-Investing in meaningful assistance calls for responding to the whole of the crisis--not only to provide urgent aid to save lives now, but support that addresses the root causes to break the cycle.
+Investing in meaningful assistance calls for responding to the whole of the crisis—anticipating and acting before a situation becomes a hunger emergency, providing urgent aid to save lives now, and providing support that addresses the root causes, to break the cycle.

 Catholic Relief Services' experts can provide information and interviews about the myriad of reasons for food insecurity around the world, including the war in Ukraine, the COVID-19 pandemic, and climate change, as well as our work to end world hunger.
 Please email [email protected] to schedule an interview.